 Cardiff Motorpoint Arena, formerly known as the Cardiff International Arena or CIA, has been welcoming the world's biggest acts from far and wide since it first opened in 1993.
 With a capacity of 7,500 the venue is quite compact, but it remains a popular fixture with artists and fans alike.
 As well as being a successful music concert venue, Cardiff Motorpoint Arena has also played host to comedy acts, ice skating exhibitions, wrestling bouts and business events.

 The First Direct Arena in Leeds is one of the UK's newest entertainment venues.
 Sir Elton John officially opened the venue in September 2013 with his sell-out concert.
 The First Direct Arena has a 13,500 capacity and is the first entertainment venue in the UK to have a fan-shaped orientation.

-The Echo Arena is located on Liverpool's famous waterfront, just a stone's throw from the Albert Dock complex.
-The 11,000 capacity Echo Arena is connected to the BT Convention Centre and together they are known as the ACC Liverpool (Arena & Convention Centre Liverpool).
+The M&S Bank Arena is located on Liverpool's famous waterfront, just a stone's throw from the Albert Dock complex.
+The 11,000 capacity M&S Arena is connected to the Exhibition Centre Liverpool and together they are known as the ACC Liverpool (Arena & Convention Centre Liverpool).

 Manchester Arena – formerly known as the Nynex, MEN Arena, and most recently the Phones 4u Arena – is one of the largest indoor concert venues in Europe, with a maximum capacity of 21,000.
 Manchester Arena features full 360 degree (bowl) seating, with an upper tier and a lower tier separated by hospitality boxes.